openspending/openspending/doc/model/design.rst

 (the *unique keys*) of each entry by hashing each value.
-The ID is therefore stable even is the data is re-loaded or the same record is inserted twice (i.e. an entry that has the same unique keys as one which is already loaded will overwriting the existing record).
+The ID is therefore stable even is the data is re-loaded or the same record is inserted twice (i.e. an entry that has the same unique keys as one which is already loaded will overwrite the existing record).

 On the facts table, a single numeric column will be generated for each :py:class:`~.Measure`.
 Other metadata (e.g. the currency of the measure) will